n1lby73/remote-shutdown/README.md

 ```
 void loop(){
 ```
-- Progams you want to continue running
+- Programs you want to continue running

 ```
  if (customSerial.available()>0){